CV writing tips

 When an employer looks at your CV, they need to know exactly what you have achieved in your previous roles and how this is relevant.
 So, if you were responsible for driving growth in a business, say exactly how you did it and go into specifics on the results achieved.

-It is a particularly good ideal to include exact dates you have held roles for within the same company, any markets or product exposure and who your internal and/or external stakeholders/clients are.
+It is a particularly good idea to include exact dates you have held roles for within the same company, any markets or product exposure and who your internal and/or external stakeholders/clients are.
 Detailing projects or initiatives you have been involved in alongside your business-as-usual role will also add significant value to your CV.

 3. Long Sentences and Over-Elaboration